-An introvert through and through, I love spending time at home so that I can putter around and use my hands.
-I always have a creative project going on, whether it’s sewing a new cloth diaper, updating my family’s monthly bullet journal, up-cycling old clothes, needle felting little ornaments… and of course, creating illustrations to share with other parents on Instagram!
+100% an introvert, I love spending time at home so that I can putter around and use my hands.
+I always have a creative project going on, whether it’s sewing a new cloth diaper, jotting down notes in my bullet journal, up-cycling old clothes, needle felting little ornaments… and of course, creating illustrations on my everyday life as a stay-at-home mom!

 I enjoy living simply in our small home where I make most things from scratch.
 I’m most often in the kitchen making sauerkraut, homemade granola or testing out new vegan recipes.
 Food is a huge passion of mine and I integrate it with purpose into my daily life.